hameddavodi/Titanic-Project/Bootstrap method.md

 # Calculate the 95% confidence interval for the mean
 confidence_interval = np.percentile(bootstrap_means, [2.5, 97.5])
 ```
 In this example, we first generate a sample of 100 values drawn from a normal distribution with mean 10 and standard deviation 2.
-We then calculate the mean of the sample using the np.mean() function.
+We then calculate the mean of the sample using the `np.mean()` function.

-Next, we generate 1000 bootstrap samples by drawing 100 values with replacement from the original sample using the np.random.choice() function.
-For each bootstrap sample, we calculate the mean using np.mean() and store the result in a list called bootstrap_means.
+Next, we generate 1000 bootstrap samples by drawing 100 values with replacement from the original sample using the `np.random.choice()` function.
+For each bootstrap sample, we calculate the mean using `np.mean()` and store the result in a list called bootstrap_means.

-Finally, we calculate the 95% confidence interval for the mean using the np.percentile() function.
+Finally, we calculate the 95% confidence interval for the mean using the `np.percentile()` function.
 The confidence interval is calculated as the 2.5th and 97.5th percentiles of the bootstrap means.

-I hope this helps!
-Let me know if you have any more questions.